boli32/QuestTracker/README.md

 ## FAQ

 ### How do I access the quest tracker interface?
 Use the in-game interface provided by the tool.
-Simply open the menu to begin navigating quests, rumors, and events.
+Simply open the menu to begin navigating quests, rumors, and events by typing !qt into chat

 ### Can I customize the weather settings?
-Yes, the graphical interface allows you to adjust weather trends, add forced conditions, and view detailed weather summaries.
+Yes, the graphical interface allows you to adjust weather trends, add forced conditions.

 ### How are mutually exclusive quests displayed?
 Mutually exclusive quests are visually highlighted and organized in the quest tree to prevent conflicts.